Join Types

 This information is provided to give you something of a background for further articles about join theory and why specific joins are selected.
 The eventual objective is to understand why the query planner made particular choices.
 To get to that objective, it helps to know how the query parser actually performs the task of making a choice.

-In short: The query is hacked into pieces that are mapped to functions in a list.
+In short, the query is hacked into pieces that are mapped to functions in a list.
 The highest-cost functions are trimmed from the list.
 What is left is expressed as an execution plan.
 The execution plan is sent to the executor to be performed, and the results are sent back to the caller.

 Read More